gavilanbe/dogfydiet-platform/docs/deployment_guide.md

 Terraform uses a Google Cloud Storage (GCS) bucket for its remote state backend.

 * **Option 1: Use Bootstrap Script (Recommended)**
-    The `scripts/bootstrap.sh` script can create this bucket for you. \[cite: 354-365\]
+    The `scripts/bootstrap.sh` script can create this bucket for you.
     ```bash
     chmod +x scripts/bootstrap.sh
     ./scripts/bootstrap.sh
     ```
+    Alternatively, you can use the Makefile:
+    ```bash
+    make bootstrap
+    ```
-    This script will:
+    This script/command will:
     1. Prompt for your GCP Project ID (defaults to `nahuelgabe-test`).
     2. Create a GCS bucket named `YOUR_PROJECT_ID-terraform-state` (e.g., `nahuelgabe-test-terraform-state` if it uses the default project ID from the script) if it doesn't exist.
 The Terraform configuration in `terraform/environments/dev/main.tf` specifies `nahuelgabe-test-terraform-state`.
     3. Update or create `terraform/environments/dev/backend.tf` with this bucket name (the script intends to create `terraform/environments/dev/backend.tf`, ensure this aligns with `main.tf`'s backend block or consolidate).